NHSDigital/integration-adaptor-nhais/REPORTING.md

 ## Missing Inbound Transaction

-It is possible, however unlikely, that an inbound transaction fails to process successfully is lost in transmission.
+It is also possible that an inbound transaction fails to process successfully is lost in transmission.
 If any missing inbound transactions are identified the GP System operator must check the dead-letter queues for any messages that could not be processed successfully and correlate with the application logs to determine the cause of the error.
 If there are no matching messages in the dead-letter queues then the GP System operator must ask the NHAIS operator to investigate